gitlabhq/gitlab-runner/docs/fleet_scaling/index.md

 # Plan and operate a fleet of shared runners

-This document contains best practices for scaling a fleet of runners in a shared service model.
+This guide contains best practices for scaling a fleet of runners in a shared service model.

 When you host a fleet of shared runners, you need a well-planned infrastructure that takes into consideration your: